-What are the Foods to add to your Gym Diet?
+What Are the Foods to Add to Your Gym Diet?

 Protein plays a crucial role in maintaining and building muscle tissue in the body.
 It is really important for people who are trying to put on more muscle mass and for people who are trying to lose weight to stop and prevent the loss of muscle mass.
-Protein will play a crucial role in your gym diet plan because it is responsible to repair your muscles after you have done a workout.
+Protein will play a crucial role in your gym diet plan because it is responsible for repairing your muscles after you have done a workout.
 You can easily consume protein through various sources such as eggs, dairy, and poultry.
 Make sure to have protein in your diet plan with gym to achieve your fitness goals.

 Fats play a crucial role in the hormone production of the body and can be really beneficial for the body.
 There are two types of fats – Unsaturated and Saturated fats.
 Unsaturated fats, also known as good fats can help with improved cholesterol levels and can also help reduce inflammation in the body.
 You can easily get fats from various nuts and seeds and fruits like avocados.
 Healthy fats should be a part of your gym diet plan.
 If you are struggling with weight loss then don’t worry we have these amazing Weightloss Recipes for you.